 #4.
 Setting Lights

 When the basic shapes are laid out and furniture pieces are placed, it’s time for establishing lighting.
 A single base light source is created, usually the “sun”.
 Realistic lighting is the thing that makes or breaks a staged product image, so it’s vital to do it right.
 In real world there is never one source of light, unless we’re talking about some concrete box with one hole in it.
 Lamps, light fixtures, chandeliers – the list can go on, and all of them produce different types of lighting, and they all have to be accounted for.
-Finally, a 3D artist has to meticulously edit shadows and reflections to avoid uncanny valley and risk ruining a perfect furniture visualization.
+Finally, a 3D artist has to meticulously edit shadows and reflections to avoid unrealistic effect and risk of ruining a perfect furniture visualization.

 #5.
 Texturing And Material Tuning